 We are sure money is on your mind as you think about participating in a Global Service Program, but have no fear; we are here to help you in whatever ways we can.
 The list below offers some ideas for how you can:

 - Raise money to help pay for your travel abroad

 - Raise money for the NGO you are going to serve.
 This is not an exhaustive list, but it does provide you a place to start in your search for funding.

 Program costs vary based on program location and length of time abroad.
 Visit the Program Options for more information about program costs.
 For more information about any of these funding opportunities, please contact Global Service in the Office of Service-Learning.

 Mizzou Funding Options

 - MU Financial Aid: Did you know that you can work with the financial aid office to move some of your Spring?
 Using semester funding towards tuition and fees in the summer?
 You may be able to obtain additional aid for your summer program.
 The first step is to meet with Global Service staff in the Office of Service-Learning (165 McReynolds) in order to complete a Financial Planning Worksheet.

 - MU Fellowships Office: Learn about grants and other funding options that might be available to MU students.

-- MU International Center (IC): The International Center offers scholarships for students studying abroad.
+- MU Study Abroad: The International Center offers scholarships for students studying abroad.
+When you start an application in mystudyabroad a link to the scholarships is provided as part of the application process.
 Check out their website for more information or visit their office in N52 Memorial Union.

 - MU Office of Service-Learning: Need and merit based scholarships are available for participants.
-If you would like to apply for assistance, complete a Scholarship Form with your program application.
+If you would like to apply for assistance, complete the Scholarship Questionnaire with your program application.
 Scholarship questionnaires must be completed with your online application by the program deadline in order to be considered.